 When I tried to convert Google Chat Bot responses to rich text, I ended up having to deal with the HTML restrictions of Cards V2

-Google Chat Bot RAG answers in Cards V2 rich text display, converting Markdown to a restricted HTML subset using a mistune custom renderer.
-This article explains the technique, along with block splitting using sentinel patterns and output control via system prompts.
+Google Chat Bot RAG answers using Cards V2 for rich text display, explaining a method to convert Markdown to a restricted HTML subset using a mistune custom renderer.
+Also introduces block splitting using sentinel patterns and output control via system prompts.

 2026.06.19